Goa Beaches: Where to stay, where to play

 Benaulim beach is perfectly balanced.
 Popular with European tourists from their thirties to their seventies, and with Russians, there are enough beach bars and restaurants to keep visitors well fed and watered, but with a curfew for music, which means a good night's sleep.

-Dreaming of visiting Goa beaches?
-Use our dedicated search to find cheap holidays to Goa, or check out our complete collection of travel deals and discounts to see if we could help you get there for less.
+Dreaming of Goa beautiful beaches?
+Check out our complete collection of travel deals and discounts to see if we could help you get there for less.

 More about Goa